 Step 8: Expand the ‘More Settings’ section, enable the ‘Warning Threshold Line’ and set value as % target.
 This will color the results above that value and below the target in amber.

-You may also check the Formula Metrics Article for more ideas how to use the Formula feature.
+You may also check the Formula Metrics Article for more ideas on how to use the Formula feature.

 Start your 30 days free trial of Performance Objectives: Charts for Jira from Atlassian Marketplace.